-At June 30, 2021, the City did not report a liability for its proportionate share of the net pension liability due to the measurement date of the liability by PERA.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019.
-The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2020 using generally accepted actuarial principles.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
+The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2021 using generally accepted actuarial principles.
 Therefore, the employer's portion was established as of the measurement date of June 30, 2020.
-This measurement date was prior to the City's effective adoption and participation date.
+The City's proportion of the net pension liability was based on projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+For the Municipal Fire Plan, this measurement date was prior to the City's effective adoption and participation date.